-There’s so much pressure in the modern day to be continually improving: to attain ‘success’ and to feel fulfilment at every moment.
+There’s so much pressure in the modern day to be continually improving: to attain ‘success.’
+And to feel fulfilment at every moment.

-And yet, where on earth do you start on the path to self-improvement?
+Where on earth do you start on the path to self-improvement?
 With so many different theories to follow, never-ending research papers and variable results depending on the person, it’s hard to know how to begin.